AudreyLL88/MS3__Sante/README.md

 ![delete confirmation](static/img/readme/delete_confirmation.png)

 * The admin can view how many users are registered on the website and check them by username.
+* The admin is excluded from the list.
-* The admin can delete any of the users registered through a red delete button displayed next to the user name on the list.
+* The admin can delete any of the users and their associated cocktail recipes registered through a red delete button displayed next to the user name on the list.
 * The admin can access the Categories through their profile.

 **Profile**